-Finding the right home security system may be one of the most important tasks for a new homeowner, as home security systems can mean the difference between a safe, secured home and a disaster in which one's belongings are stolen or destroyed.
+Finding the right home security system may be one of the most important tasks for a new homeowner, as home security alarm systems can mean the difference between a safe, secured home and a disaster in which one's belongings are stolen or destroyed.
 It is critical that they do their best to keep their loved ones safe from any possible harm, as well as keeping their valuables out of the hands of criminals.
-Many home security systems provide these essential services and so much more, and a home security system should be considered when purchasing a new home.
+Many security systems for homes provide these essential services and so much more (such as lower insurance rates!), and a home security system should be considered when purchasing a new home.

 Diligent and customer service-oriented home security companies that listen to customers' feedback and request have something to offer homeowners, no matter what they are looking for.

 When it comes to protecting an Alaska home, there are additional steps homeowners can make on top of the installation of a home security system.
 Consider the following options to protect your Anchorage home.

 Protecting Your Home While At Work Or Shopping

 Even if you are not leaving town, there are still many instances when you are away from your home for extended periods.
 Many criminals will actually wait until you leave for work or have gone out shopping to break into your house.
 Although the duration may be shorter, you can still apply many of the out of town tips to this situation as well.

 This may seem obvious, but it's estimated that more than 40% of home invasions occur without any force.
 That means people are leaving windows and doors unlocked.
 In addition, most burglaries actually occur in the daytime, while people are at work.
 Don't assume your home is safe just because the sun is shining!

 Keep Valuables Out Of Sight